rishvanth-kp/its_a_scam/doc/content/parse_wt.md

 the typical paired-end reads.
 One read contains the transcript and the other read contains the cell barcode and UMI.
 The transcript read can either originate form the 3' end captured by a poly-T primer, or an internal region captured by a random hexamer primer.
-The other reads contain several the three cell barcodes and the UMI that are at fixed locations on the read.
+The other read contains the three cell barcodes and the UMI that are at fixed locations on the read.
 For example, for the WTv2 protocol: the UMI is at location 0-9 (0-based, inclusive intervals), the barcode 3 is at location 10-17, barcode 2 at location 48-55, and barcode 1 at location 78-85.
-These based in between the barcodes and UMIs are filler bases and can be ignored.
-These positions of the UMI and barcode locations in the read varies by protocol, and can be count in the protocol user manual.
+These bases in between the barcodes and UMIs are filler bases and can be ignored.
+These positions of the UMI and barcode locations in the read varies by protocol, and can be found in the protocol user manual.

 Furthermore, a sample is split into 8 different sublibraries.
 Each sublibrary gets a different Illumina barcodes, and are thus sequenced as